30 Fun & Free Things to do in Austin

 Enjoy Art at Pease Park

-Austin is an arty city but it isn’t just all about its street art murals.
+Austin is an arty city, but it isn’t just about its street art murals.

-Pease Park (1100 Kingsbury St) is a free, 84-acre green space lined with huge art installations.
+Pease Park (1100 Kingsbury St) is a free, 84-acre green space with huge art installations.

-The trails, volleyball court and tennis facilities make it a decent option for outdoor sports fans and the play park and splash pad is enjoyed by kids.
+The trails, volleyball court, and tennis facilities make it a decent option for outdoor sports fans, and kids enjoy the play park and splash pad.

 Dog-Friendly St Edward’s Park

-St Edward’s 80-acre park features over 4 miles of trails which lead to Bull Creek.
+St Edward’s 80-acre park features over 4 miles of trails that lead to Bull Creek.

 The park has dog-friendly trails.